posmlab/getting-started/pages/recoil_subgroup/index.md

 (picture of ELLA GUI)

 To look at the internals of a Matlab app, open matlab and click "app designer" in the top left.
-You should be able to open the (ella matlab app file name) and see what code is running in there. <u> we trust this code. please don't change it. </u>.
+You should be able to open the (ella matlab app file name) and see what code is running in there. <b><u> we trust this code. please don't change it. </u></b>

 ## What Happens During an Experiment?

 Once a sample is prepared, you load it into ELLA.
 To standardize viscoelastic conditions before data taking (and to account for the [Mullins effect](https://en.wikipedia.org/wiki/Mullins_effect)) we usually "warm up" the material by doing a couple cycles of stretching and unstretching.
 This has the added benefit of helping us understand the slow speed behaviors of our material.
-We usually end by stretching the material out to a high strain, usually 1.5x-2x its rest length.
+We end by stretching the material out to the desired strain for a recoil experiment, usually 1.5x-2x its rest length.

 Once we have the sample stretched out, we release the bottom via ELLA's pneumatic clamp.
-The high-speed camera and force sensor work together to collect data on this process.
+The high-speed camera and force sensor work together to collect data during this process.

 At the end of the experiment, ELLA's code will spit out a bunch of files.
 These contain information on the loading/unloading cycles, force data during recoil, and camera footage.
 Also included are files with experiment information (e.g. length, width, material, initial strain, added mass).